Great Sex—What Is It?

 This relationship would never ask for something disrespectful or expect you to be casual without a commitment.
 They would not ask you for something to which your inner voice immediately reacts in alarm.
 You may stifle that voice, ignore it, or discount it, but it is present for one purpose: your protection.

 A satisfying sex life is based upon sharing your life and your heart, not just your bed.

 The second conversation is growing in popularity, and it’s about experimental types of sex.
-Recently the most vogue and daring conversations explore the challenges and merits of anal sex.
-The publications that have stepped into the dialogue include Allure, Vogue, Gwyneth Paltrow’s modern lifestyle website goop.com to name a few.
-Even more disturbing is an article in a publication specifically targeted toward a young and vulnerable demographic, Teen Vogue.
+Recently, the most vogue and daring conversations explore the challenges and merits of anal sex.
+The publications that have stepped into the dialogue include Allure, Vogue, and Gwyneth Paltrow’s modern lifestyle website goop.com, to name a few.
+Even more disturbing is an article in Teen Vogue that specifically targets a young and vulnerable demographic.

 If you have someone in your life who is asking you to do something that your inner voice is speaking against, listen.
 Not to him but to that voice that only cares for you.
 You should trust yourself, not someone who isn’t putting you first.

 Other people will perceive your worth in the same way you have established it in yourself.
 If you believe you are worth a lifetime of commitment and that anything that may cause physical harm to you is not something a loving partner should ask of you, then others will believe the same.

 The truth is, great sex is not merely the giving of one’s body; it is an intimate relationship and the giving of one’s heart.
 It is about earning and offering trust.
 Great sex comes from knowing that the person you are sharing your bed with is the person who has committed all to you, and that they’re worthy of your heart.
 Then, and only then, should you give them your all.
 That is the basis of great sex.